Greg Miller (host): Video game appearances

 In 2016, Miller provided the voice of Superboy in DC Universe Online.
 Miller's affinity for Spider-Man was memorialized in an Easter egg in the video game Spider-Man as Shirtless Spider-Man.
 Miller has been a voice actor in numerous other video game titles, including LEGO Marvel Super Heroes 2 as Howard the Duck, Lego DC Super-Villains as Polka-Dot Man, Lego Marvel's Avengers as Aldrich Killian, and Oddworld: Soulstorm.
 In 2020 he appeared in The Solitaire Conspiracy, a video game by Mike Bithell.
 Miller appears in full motion video sequences playing Jim Ratio, who serves as the player's handler throughout the campaign.

-Other Media
+Other work

 In 2020, Miller was invited to co-author the story Kill the Batman from The Joker 80th Anniversary 100-Page Super Spectacular #1 alongside Rogue One writer Gary Whitta.

-Sports

 Miller was one of five co-owners of the FCF Wild Aces indoor football team.